seblindfors/ConsolePort/README.md

   make a choice.
 "Circle" is exclusively used for mundane tasks, whereas "Square" is used for important decisions.
 The arrows on the controller are self-explanatory in most cases and are used to iterate through frames.
 Triggers will be added to the setup shortly to accomodate the double tab system on a handful of frames.

-<h4>4.3.
-Static buttons (will be removed soon)</h4>
-The current static buttons are used for protected actions that Blizzard strictly forbids you to fiddle with through unsecure code execution.
-They are used for actions such as jumping, toggling protected frames, targeting enemies and applying focus.
-I have a system in place for changing these bindings, but it needs some work before being implemented.

-Default static button setup:
-- Left option button (Share/Select/Back):
-  - No mod: Open All Bags
-  - Shift: Character Pane
-  - Ctrl: SpellBook
-  - Ctrl+shift: Talents
-- Center option button (PS/Guide):
-  - No mod: Game Menu / Clear target / Close frame
-  - Shift: Extra Action Button 1 (the popup button in certain quests/raids etc)
-  - Ctrl: Autorun
-  - Ctrl+shift: Follow
-- Right option button (Start):
-  - No mod: Map / Questlog
-  - Shift: Next camera view
-  - Ctrl: Previous camera view
-  - Ctrl+shift: Camera zoom out
-- Cross/A:
-  - No mod: Jump
-  - Shift: Target nearest enemy
-  - Ctrl: Focus target
-  - Ctrl+shift: Target focus target

 <h4>4.4.
 World interaction</h4>
 Interacting with the game world can only be done the conventional way; by clicking with the virtual mouse setup on your